fitsyu/NumberSpeller/README.md

 # How to build
 - VS Studio 2015

   1. Download or clone this repository
   2. Launch VS2015
   3. Open Project/Solution
   4. Select NumberSpeller.sln file
- 5. Press Build Solution
+  5. Press Build/Build Solution
   6. An executable named 'numspel' should be in Debug directory

 - Qt Creator
   1. Download or clone this repository
   2. Launch Qt Creator
   3. Open the NumberSpeller.pro
   4. Press build button or CTRL+B
- 5. An executable should be in the same location as project directory
+  5. An executable named 'numspel' should be in the same location as project directory